slyfox1186/script-repo/Python3/imagemagick/machine-learning.md

-I apologize for the oversight.
-Let me update the markdown post to include information about the CSV file and its purpose.

 # Image Optimization Script using ImageMagick and Machine Learning

 Hi, everyone!
 I've been working on a Python script that aims to find the most optimal ImageMagick command for compressing images while maintaining the highest possible quality.
 I would love to get your feedback, suggestions, and help in improving this script to make it even better.